arthyn/hmillerdev/pages/home.md

 </div>

 I love optimizing websites for performance, usability, and code quality which I write about here on the [blog](/blog) and on twitter [{{ metadata.author.twitter }}]({{ metadata.author.twitter_url }}).

-I also will be streaming the process on [my Twitch channel](https://www.twitch.tv/hmillerdev/) soon too!

 This year I'm working to start [Technically UX](/technically-ux), a consulting business focused on teaching developers how to work more efficiently while delivering more value.